 Some of the challenges that come with inter-country adoption are –

 Due to the Lengthy process of adoption in our country, sometimes it is tough and cumbersome to attain the documents of adoption like NOC, etc. within a limited time for adoptive parents.
-Hence, to speed up the procedure the Ministry of Woman & Child Welfare introduces some new guidelines and issues directions to CARA.
+Hence, to speed up the procedure the Ministry of Woman and Child Welfare has introduced some new guidelines and issued directions to CARA.

 Sometimes people who want to be adoptive parents have malicious intentions towards the adoption of a child, and in such cases, after taking them to other countries the child can be the subject of illegal activities like exploitation, child labor, human trafficking, etc. To ensure the safety of children and to prevent such illegal practices the government should proceed with the process of adoption only after conducting a thorough investigation with all required legal proceedings.